tdkhoa1212/MAMBA_model/README.md

 # MAMBA_model
-'MAMBA MEETS FINANCIAL MARKETS: A GRAPH-MAMBA APPROACH FOR STOCK PRICE PREDICTION' Paper
+MAMBA MEETS FINANCIAL MARKETS: A GRAPH-MAMBA APPROACH FOR STOCK PRICE PREDICTION

+<strong style="color: red">Note:</strong> The <strong>GRAPH_MAMBA</strong> model, as implemented in this project, is available in the <code>Models.DL_models</code> module.
 ## Datasets

 Download the `Data` folder from [here](https://drive.google.com/drive/folders/1OK8g1Ov-uNpt92S2xVsdZ6vFbvhvZGD_?usp=sharing).
 Once downloaded, extract the folder, and place the extracted `Data` folder into the `MAMBA_model`.
 The final path should be `MAMBA_model/Data`.